1. Choose a Name for Your LLC

 Your LLC’s name must not be deceptively similiar to the names of other business entities already on file with the Delaware Secretary of State.
-Names may be checked for availability by searching the Delaware Secretary of State business name database.
+Names may be checked for availability by searching the Department of State: Division of Corporations business name database.

 An available name may be reserved for 120 days by paying a $75 fee.
 Reservations are made online on the Delaware Division of Corporations website.